 .
 Tabatha's children's stories include "The Best Birthday Ever" and "I'd Rather

-Fly".
-She has authored articles on ChildCare and Eating Disorders, and her romantic
+Fly."
+She has authored articles on ChildCare and Eating Disorders, and

-tale, "At The Edge of Hearth River" is scheduled for publication towards the
+her romantic tale, "At The Edge of Hearth River" is scheduled for publication

 Tabatha's inspiration for this tale came from a local newspaper article which spoke of a young boy who had recently lost his battle with cancer.
 The Make A Wish Foundation granted his special wish for a yellow and red tree house.
 This story is not intended to portray that incident, nor is the name or age in this tale that of the child in the article.
 Write to Tabatha at TABADOO@aol.com